 In addition to using TENS unit at home, one can use the same in between physical therapy sessions, since it serves as an excellent supplement to the therapy.
 The TENS unit facilitates movements of the body by easing the pain and works to make your body move freely and easily.

-A TENS unit alleviates pain, drives ease of movement and provides better quality of life for professional athletes, especially.
-Together, TENS becomes the superior choice for athletes especially those who suffer from injuries on an off.
+A TENS unit alleviates pain, drives ease of movement and provides a better quality of life for professional athletes, mainly.
+Together, TENS becomes the superior choice for athletes, especially those who suffer from injuries on an off.